chevere/docs/packages/throwable-handler.md

 ### errorAsException

-Use function `Chevere\ThrowableHandler\errorAsException` to handle errors as exceptions.
+Use function `errorAsException` to handle errors as exceptions.

 👉 By doing this the system will throw exception instead of emitting errors.